Methylaspartate ammonia-lyase

+It thus degrades L-threo-3-methylaspartate into mesaconate and ammonia.

 This enzyme belongs to the family of lyases, specifically ammonia lyases, which cleave carbon-nitrogen bonds.
 The systematic name of this enzyme class is L-threo-3-methylaspartate ammonia-lyase (mesaconate-forming).
 Other names in common use include β-methylaspartase, 3-methylaspartase, and L-threo-3-methylaspartate ammonia-lyase.
 This enzyme participates in c5-branched dibasic acid metabolism and nitrogen metabolism.
 It employs one cofactor, cobamide.

 Structural studies

 Several structures of this enzyme have been deposited in the Protein Data Bank (linked in the infobox) which show it possesses a TIM barrel domain.